I. Was Prohibition Conservative or Liberal?

 So was prohibition conservative or liberal?
 The history of prohibition strongly suggests that it was a liberal movement.
 That’s not to say that conservatives sometimes didn’t side with prohibition.
 They clearly did.
 But prohibition was clearly the culmination of a progressive ideal.

 IV.
-Resources: Was Prohibition Conservative or Legal?
+Resources: Was Prohibition Conservative or Liberal?

 Asbury, H. The Great Illusion.
 New York: Doubleday, 1950.